-Therapeutic Touch is a contemporary interpretation of several ancient energy healing practices.
+Therapeutic Touch (TT) is a contemporary interpretation of several ancient energy healing practices.
 It is a consciously directed process of energy exchange during which the practitioner uses the hands as a focus to facilitate the process.

-Therapeutic Touch (TT) was developed in the early 1970’s through the pioneering work of Dolores Krieger, PhD, RN, a professor at New York University, and Dora Kunz, a natural healer.
+This therapy was developed in the early 1970’s through the pioneering work of Dolores Krieger, PhD, RN, a professor at New York University, and Dora Kunz, a natural healer.

 It is a scientifically based practice.